abbieDuan87/Breeze/README.md

 ## Important Notes

-- Ensure you have sufficient permissions to install Python packages globally or use a virtual environment.
+- Ensure Python 3.10 or above is installed on your system.
 - To regenerate the users.json file, delete the existing file in /data and rerun main.py.
+- The project does not use third-party packages, ensuring a lightweight and efficient setup.